sinedied/minui-scraper/README.md

 > [!NOTE]
 > MinUI does't officially support it, but still has [some support for it as stated by its author](https://www.reddit.com/r/SBCGaming/comments/1hycyqx/minui_box_art/).

+**Features:**
+- Scrapes boxart for your ROMs, in a MinUI compatible format
+- No account needed, uses [libretro thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails)
+- Optionally uses local AI with [Ollama](https://ollama.com/) for better boxart matching
+- Fast, about 30s to scrap 1000+ images
+- No configuration needed

 ## Installation

 Requires [Node.js](https://nodejs.org/), and optionally [Ollama](https://ollama.com/) for AI matching.